 Some of Marcella's family members have been diagnosed with MS, and so she is keen to contribute to the Society's aims of supporting those living with MS to live positive and active lives.

-Robin Bradley is a highly experienced company director and business transformation project manager.
-He is an ex banker who spent over thirty years analysing SME’s and large Corporate clients.
+Robin Bradley is a highly experienced Finance Professional, Company Director and Project Manager.
 He is a former member of the board of the Irish Credit Bureau.
 He brings experience in business management and strategic planning.
-He has worked abroad for many years and currently is a self employed financial consultant.
-Robin holds an MSC in organisational behaviour from Trinity College Dublin, a B.A in business studies from West London University and is a Qualified Financial Adviser from the Institute of Bankers in Dublin.
+He has worked abroad for many years and currently works in Bank of Ireland.
+Robin holds an MSC in Organisational Behaviour from Trinity College Dublin, a B.A in Business Studies from West London University and is a Qualified Financial Adviser from the Institute of Bankers in Dublin.

 Robin is married with two children, living in Dublin.

 Robin has a sister who is in long term care and is keen to lend his skills to MS Ireland which does so much to improve peoples lives.

 Noelle Burke is Director of People Success and Partner Services at RSA Ireland.
 In her role she manages the procurement, legal and people success teams who partner with the business on all strategic business and people agendas.
 During her 20 years working she has held leadership and human resources positions with high profile companies including Microsoft and Hewlett Packard offering her experience in the Technology, Manufacturing and Financial Services industries in Ireland & EMEA.
 She has a Masters in Strategic HR leadership and believes her greatest learnings have been from some of the brilliant leaders and mentors she has met throughout her career.

 Noelle has been involved in activities and fundraising for a number of communities and charities.

 She is married to Keith and lives in Kildare.